How to Organise the Perfect Easter Egg Hunt

 Choose the date and location

-Lent 2021 ends on Saturday April 3, so plan to do your Easter egg hunt at any time from then, although lots of parents avoid doing it just before a big Easter lunch, just in case your little ones can’t resist filling themselves up with eggs as they go round.
+Lent 2023 ends on Thursday 6th April, so plan to do your Easter egg hunt anytime on the Sunday 9th, although lots of parents avoid doing it just before a big Easter lunch, just in case your little ones can’t resist filling themselves up with eggs as they go round.
 Once you have the time and date in place, pick where you want to do it.
 If you have a big garden with lots of bushes and plants to hide eggs behind then go for it, or if rain is being forecast, hide eggs around your home for an indoor hunt.

 The golden rule is this: always get more than you think you might need to cater for greedy grown ups who want to tuck in!
-Children and adults alike will love the Party Pieces Easter egg range.
-You might want to leave a big chocolate prize at the end of the hunt, either a large gourmet egg with rocky road or chocolate bunny.
+You might want to leave a big chocolate prize at the end of the hunt.
 You could also hide some non-chocolate Easter egg alternatives for keeping the sugar levels in check: ideas include bunny pinball puzzles, Easter colour-in mugs and bubble wands.

 Choose your Easter egg baskets

 Each Easter egg hunter will need baskets or buckets in which to collect their eggs.
 You could have some fun with your little ones ahead of the hunt by decorating your chosen container with Easter pictures and stickers.
-Take a look at Party Pieces’ array of Easter party bags and buckets that will also do the trick – these Hop This Way bunny bags are fantastic, and your children love these felt unicorn baskets, too.
+Take a look at Party Pieces’ array of Easter party bags and buckets that will also do the trick.

 One way of doing an Easter egg hunt is to scatter the eggs around the garden or house and simply let the children run wild looking for them.
 If you would prefer a more ordered hunt (and also eke out the activity to keep them entertained), then you can provide clues – here are a few ideas for how to lead them to the chocolate…